Hydroxychloroquine

 HIDE CONTENT

-As early as June governments pre-ordered vaccines on a massive scale.
-It's big business.
-This confirms the close relationship of government and pharmaceutical industry.
-One of the pharmaceutical companies involved is AstraZeneca which is closely related to the UK RECOVERY Trial mentioned later.
 Another aspect worth mentioning is that these COVID-19 vaccines were already on the market, only one year after COVID-19 broke out.
 Normally the development of a new vaccine takes about 10 to 15 years when done correctly.
 That's because vaccines face a tougher safety standard than most pharmaceutical products.
 It's impossible to compress 10 to 15 years into only 1 year while maintaining the same safety level.
-Therefore these pharma companies have nogotiated non-liability with governments in case these vaccines cause future damage.
-See also VacciNATION.
-Yet we hear very little criticism from the scientific community, the doctors, the authorities or the media about this.
-But they do focus much attention on the possible side effects of HCQ which has an extremely safe antimalarial track record around the world for decades and while any side effects are mainly the result of its wrong use against the safe use guidelines mentioned earlier.
-High profile trials from the UK and WHO will be mentioned later.
+Therefore these pharma companies have nogotiated non-liability with governments in case these vaccines cause future damage.* See also VacciNATION.
+While we hear very little criticism in the media about this, we do hear a lot about the possible side effects of HCQ which has an extremely safe antimalarial track record around the world for decades, and while any side effects are mainly the result of wrong usage against the safe use guidelines mentioned earlier.
+"High profile" trials from the UK and WHO will be mentioned later.

 Studies (June-July 2020)